 Overshadow study

 An overshadow impact assessment has been undertaken and is submitted for consideration with this Planning Proposal, this is included in the urban design study.
-The proposed concept plan has been analysed with the proposed maximum building height limit to 75m.
+The analysis considers the 3 design options that have been assessed for future development.